 It has been said that it takes 21 days for a habit to be formed.
 For example, going to the gym for 21 consecutive days results in you not thinking twice about going to work out.
-Or taking a three week break from dessert after dinner each night will result in you saying “no, thank you” to a sugary treat.
+Or taking a three-week break from dessert after dinner each night will result in you saying, “No, thank you” to a sugary treat.

-So why are we surprised by the fact that the Covid crisis has spurred millions of Americans to leave behind their jobs and instead spend time with family, pursue hobbies and focus on their personal wellbeing?
+So why are we surprised by the fact that the COVID crisis has spurred millions of Americans to leave behind their jobs and instead spend time with family, pursue hobbies and focus on their personal well-being?

 It was Monday, March 16, 2020 when President Donald Trump announced a strict set of guidelines for Americans to follow for the next 15 days.
 Mostly, staying home in an effort to contain the coronavirus.
-As we all know, this period extended far longer than 15 days, and for many, a work from home policy continued indefinitely.
+As we all know, this period extended far longer than 15 days, and for many, a work-from-home policy continued indefinitely.

-According to the Bureau of Labor Statistics, the quits rate in February of 2020 was 3.5 million.
-The quits rate in February of 2022 was 4.4 million.
-In 2022 the quits rates increased the most in the industries of retail trade, durable goods manufacturing and state and local government education.
+Americans have left their jobs at an alarming rate over the past several months; the “Quits Rate” (the number of people who willingly quit their jobs in a given month) remains significantly higher than pre-pandemic levels.
+According to the Bureau of Labor Statistics, the Quits Rate in February 2020 was 3.5 million.
+The Quits Rate in February 2022 was 4.4 million.
+In 2022, the Quits Rates increased the most in the industries of retail trade, durable goods manufacturing and state and local government education.

 Personally, as an advisor who has worked in the field of retirement planning for most of my career, the number of inquiries lately on this subject has been eye opening.
 As a firm, we have experienced a record number of individuals reaching out to us to say, “I am ready to stop working at my current employer and want to develop a plan of transition.”